 Since then, the Lord has continued to do a wonderful work here at Redeemer Fellowship.
 In our short time together, the Lord continues to increase our number and grow those in attendance through the preaching of His Word.
 In Feburary of 2011, after a lengthy process, Redeemer appointed its first elders, who focus on shepherding the church.
 Then on September 11, 2011, RFC brought its charter members into membership under the leadership of the elders.

-Currently Redeemer meets every Sunday morning at 10:00 AM and offers Fellowship Groups during the week.
+We gather every Sunday morning at 10:00 AM and offer midweek Fellowship Groups during the fall and spring semesters.
 We invite you to come and join us and be a part of God's ongoing work in the life of this church.